 In 2004, I again reviewed coverage of deaths in custody.
 It was now 14 years since the Royal Commission report was had been released.

+There had been plenty of news to cover and there were exceptions.
 Some of Australia’s best journalists continued to focus on investigating individual cases.

-In 2002, Four Corners journalist Andrew Fowler investigated the neglect and discrimination that led to the death of Eddie Russell, the cousin of Kamilaroi man Eddie Murray, who died in custody in 1981.
+In 2002, Four Corners journalist Andrew Fowler investigated the neglect and discrimination that led to the 1999 death of Eddie Russell, the cousin of Kamilaroi man Eddie Murray who had died in custody in 1981.
 Suffering intellectual and physical disabilities, Russell had been bashed by police, kept away from his parents and locked in a cell on his own.
 The Coroner found there was simply no system to accommodate him.

-In 2005, the ABC Message Stick series produced a program in memory of Leila Murray, the mother of Eddie Murray who never accepted that her son died by hanging and spent twenty years campaigning for the truth to be investigated. ( Her granddaughter Keah Patten continues to campaign for the case to be reopened.
+In 2005, the ABC Message Stick series produced a program in memory of Leila Murray, the mother of Eddie Murray who never accepted that her son died by hanging and spent twenty years campaigning for the truth to be investigated.
+(Her granddaughter Keah Patten continues to campaign for the case to be reopened.

 His death was followed by protests and the burning down of the local police station.
 The community did not accept that Doomadgee’s death was ‘an accident’.

-Later, in 2018, The Queensland government reached a $30 million settlement with Palm Island residents as a result of a class action in the Federal Court over the riots that followed the death of Doomadgee.
+Later, in 2018, the Queensland government reached a $30 million settlement with Palm Island residents as a result of a class action in the Federal Court over the riots that followed the death of Doomadgee.
 But Doomadgee’s family told Green Left “no amount of money will alleviate the pain of losing him.”

-The Queensland state also apologised to the community after a landmark racial discrimination case in which the Federal Court found police were racist in their response to riots that followed Doomadgee’s death.
+The Queensland state also apologised to the community after a landmark racial discrimination case in which the Federal Court found police were racist in their response to the riots that followed Doomadgee’s death.

 ABC’s 7.30 report noted that Doomadgee’s death had focussed attention back on the issue of deaths in custody and reminded people how little progress had been made.
-Spokesperson for the Foundation for Aboriginal and Islander Research Action told the 7.30 journalist that “Australia is actually going backwards or is forgetting the commitments that it has made.”
+A spokesperson for the Foundation for Aboriginal and Islander Research Action told a 7.30 journalist that “Australia is actually going backwards or is forgetting the commitments that it has made.”
 Dr David Biles, who had been head of research for the Royal Commission, was interviewed and said, “the bad news is that over the past 13 years, more indigenous people are dying in jails, and that is basically because there has been a dramatic increase in the rate of indigenous imprisonment.
 When we did the Royal Commission, 15% of all Australian prisoners were Aboriginal and Torres Strait Islanders.
 Now it is nearly 22%.
 And that should be seen against the background of 1.68% of Australians are indigenous.
 So that level of over-representation in quite a disgrace.”

 Deaths in Custody reports delayed

-In May 2013, the Australian Institute of Criminology released its deaths in custody report.
+In May 2013, the Australian Institute of Criminology released its Deaths in Custody Report.
 There were then 8,430 Indigenous citizens in prison - this represented 26% of all prisoners.
 The highest rates of incarceration in the OECD were of First Nations people living in Western Australia.

-Nationally, In 20 years rates had gone from one Indigenous person in seven incarcerated to one in four.
+Nationally, in 20 years rates had gone from one Indigenous person in seven incarcerated to one in four.

-Only Inga Ting ( now ABC) reported that the Federal Labor government was very late with the reports.
-Her report is worth quoting”
+Only Inga Ting (now ABC) reported that the Federal Labor government was very late with the reports.
+Her report is worth quoting:

 “That this report is not months but years late is a snub to the importance of that goal.
 A decade ago, the program was delivering its reports within days of the close of the reporting period - the 2003, 2004 and 2005 reports were delivered within one month.
 Then, without explanation, each of the next three reports took between 16 months and two years to appear.
 The 2009-11 report has been almost 3½ years in the making.

 Finally, the edition covering 2009, 2010 and half of 2011 is here.
-You might expect that this report - which marks 20 years since the royal commission and paints a horrific portrait of the state of indigenous criminal justice - might have grabbed some headlines.
+You might expect that this report - which marks 20 years since the Royal Commission and paints a horrific portrait of the state of indigenous criminal justice - might have grabbed some headlines.
 Yet newspapers of the day carried a single article - an opinion piece co-written by the Institute’s research analyst Mathew Lyneham, buried on page 10 of The Australian.